Chavit Singson: Business career

 Through his conglomerate LCS Group of Companies, Singson pledged to raise $11 million needed to host the Miss Universe 2016 pageant in the country on January 30, 2017, according to Tourism Secretary Wanda Teo.
 For the big event, which was to entail a budget of about $13-million, Singson had tapped possible sponsors including big hotels where the candidates and the Miss Universe entourage will be billeted.
 On October 8, the company filed its bid to become a third telecommunications provider in the Philippines.

 In November 2018, Singson entered the Philippine automobile industry with Legado Motors Inc. (LMI), which is the exclusive distributor of GAC Motor vehicles.

 Involvement in sports

 Presently, Singson is the president of the Philippine National Shooting Association, a local governing body for shooting sports in the country since 2018.
 Singson was also noted for his affiliation with professional boxer, Manny Pacquiao often accompanying him in trainings, press releases, and his fights.
 He was also involved in negotiations in securing a bout for Pacquiao with Floyd Mayweather Jr.

+Legal issues

+In 2010, Singson sued Senator Miriam Defensor-Santiago for libel after the latter referred to him as a "jueteng lord" during a privilege speech in the Senate.
+The complaint was dismissed by the Office of the Ombudsman in February 2011, citing Santiago's parliamentary immunity.